-This post will show you a Queenstown walk in photos.
-Queenstown, New Zealand has a stunning location on the north shore of Lake Wakatipu, backed by the mountains.
+This post will show you a scenic Queenstown walk in photos.
+Queenstown, New Zealand is a stunning city on the north shore of Lake Wakatipu, surrounded by mountains.

 Queenstown was one of the destinations of our New Zealand South Island road trip.
 This is post number 6 on our road trip and you will find the other posts on the road trip main page: New Zealand South Island Road Trip in 11 Days

 Queenstown Walk in Photos: the Map

-The maps shows Central Queenstown.
-We parked west of the centre, on Lake Esplanade that is the road to Glenorchy.
-Glenorchy s a favourite tourist destination at the north end of the lake.
+The map shows Central Queenstown.
+We parked our vehicle west of the city centre, on Lake Esplanade that also is the road to Glenorchy.
+Glenorchy s a major tourist destination at the north end of the lake Wakatipu.

-Our short Queenstown walk: we walked along the lakeside to the city centre and on along the pretty, shady pebble beach to Queenstown Gardens south of the city.
+Briefly about the walk: we walked along the lakeside to the city centre and on along the city’s pebble beach to Queenstown Gardens on the peninsula.

-The map says the walk is less than 2 km one way but since we in addition walked all the way around the Queenstown Gardens peninsula and back to where we had parked we ended up in approximately 5 km.
+The map says that the walk is less than 2 km one way, but in fact we walked all the way around the pretty Queenstown Gardens peninsula and all the way back to where we had parked.
+That way we ended up in approximately 5 km.

-My photos will show you how pretty Queenstown is in autumn.
+The photos will show you what the amazing city of Queenstown looks like in autumn.

-Queenstown walk in photos, starting from Lake Esplanade:
+Our Queenstown walk in photos, starting from The Lake Esplanade:

 Lake Esplanade and Saint Omer Park

-As we were traveling with a huge four-person campervan it was too hard to find parking in the city centre.
-But we didn’t care and left the city centre and look for parking elsewhere.
+As we were traveling with a huge four-person campervan, it turned out to be too hard to find any parking in the city centre.
+Never mind, with a campervan you mostly have to leave the city centre and look for parking elsewhere.
 A good place to park was the tree-lined Lake Esplanade.

 There was a pretty lakeshore park where all trees already had turned yellow.
-Peaceful and quiet, and this is one of New Zealand’s big tourist hubs!
+So peaceful and quiet, and this should be one of New Zealand’s biggest tourist hubs!

-Autumn is the perfect time to travel if you want to avoid the crowds.
-At this time of the year there was hardly anybody around in the park.
-The park is called Saint Omer Park:
+To avoid the crowds, autumn is the perfect time to travel.
+At this time of the year there was hardly anybody around anywhere.
+The park we went to is Saint Omer Park:

-Lake Wakatipu is a long, winding and narrow lake surrounded by high mountains.
-It collects the melting water which is the reason why the water has an unusual strong blue colour.
+Lake Wakatipu is like a fjord.
+A long, winding, narrow lake between high alps.
+The lake collects all melting water from the mountains, which is why it has an unusual blue colour.

-And the next photo shows you central Queenstown seen from the same place.
-You can see the city climb up the mountain slopes.
+Then the next photo shows you central Queenstown seen from the same place.
+You can clearly see how the city climbs up the mountain.

 From this place, Saint Omer Park, you can walk to the gondola that takes you to a high mountain top.
-It’s not a long distance but it’s uphill.
+It’s not a long distance to walk, yet all the way uphill.

 Lake Wakatipu Water Sports

-As visitor numbers increase Queenstown has grown a lot lately.
-Today Queenstown is the main center of adventure and sports in New Zealand.
-And the main reason for tourists to come to Queenstown are all the outdoor activities that are mainly based on water.
+With increased tourism to New Zealand, Queenstown has grown a lot.
+Today it’s the main center of adventure and sports in the whole country.
+The main reason for tourists to come to Queenstown are outdoor activities, mainly based on water.

-You can take a jet boat trip or raft in a river, bungy jump from a bridge into a gorge or take a lake Wakatipu cruise.
-The main land activities are walking and in the winter skiing.
+You can take a jet boat trip or raft in a river, bungy jump from bridges into gorges or take a lake Wakatipu cruise.
+The main land activities are walking and skiing in winter time.

 You can book all activities in the tourist office in the harbour or directly from tour organizers.
-In autumn there was just a handful of tourists but yet still lots of companies offering water-based activities on Lake Wakatipu and in gorges.
+In autumn there was only a handful of tourists but still lots of companies offering activities on Lake Wakatipu and in gorges.

 Or why not just rent water equipment?
 Either fast like water scooters or slow like pedal boats.
-You can use the lake without more arrangements.
+You can also use the lake without more arrangements than that.

-If you are more for the slow-moving activities a lake cruise might be your thing:
+If you are more for the slow-moving activities, a Wakatipu lake cruise might be your thing:

 Lake Wakatipu Cruises

-Cruising on Lake Wakatipu steamships is a popular way to enjoy the lake.
-Lake Wakatipu is very scenic and almost looks like Milford Sound, yet it’s much closer!
+Cruising on Lake Wakatipu steamships is a popular way to get to see the lake.
+Lake Wakatipu is very scenic and almost looks like Milford Sound, yet being much closer!

-Even when it was autumn there were cruise departures almost every hour.
+Even in autumn there were cruise departures almost every hour.

 Queenstown City Center

-As Queenstown is a tourist hub you can find everything you can imagine a tourist needs, easily and in different colors.
+As Queenstown is a tourist hub, you can find everything you can imagine a tourist needs, easily and in different colors.
 It’s a huge difference to the rural areas we had been travelling through for days.
 In those regions hardly any shops exist.
 Do you really need all these things…

-This time of the year there was no hassle, no crowds on our Queenstown walk.
-The shopkeepers were waiting for their first customer of the day.
+This time of the year there was no hassle, no crowds in Queenstown, only shopkeepers waiting for their first customers of the day.

 I don’t really mind souvenir shops and fast food restaurants.
-All in Queenstown looks so pretty: the streets, the shops and all buildings – and not least the scenery.
+Everything in Queenstown looks so pretty: the streets, the shops and all buildings – and, above all, the scenery.

 These are the main streets outside the walking zone.
-Here the yellow leaves had already blown away…
+In this windy place the yellow leaves had already blown away:

-Then, almost in the center of the city we found a pretty beach.
-It’s a pebble beach which made the water look even more crystal clear:
+Then, almost in the city center we found a pretty pebble beach.
+On a pebble beach the water looks even more crystal clear:

-In New Zealand the sun shines from the north at noon which for me as a European is hard to remember.
+In New Zealand the sun shines from the north, for me as a European a bit hard to understand.

-The beach was an ideal place to sit down and relax and we took a takeaway meal to have it here.
-All Queenstown restaurants were so dark and still in the shade that lunch on a pebble beach was more like our thing.
+The empty beach was an ideal place to sit down and take it easy, and we took a takeaway meal to have it here.
+All Queenstown restaurants were so dark inside and still in the shade from the sun, so lunch on a pebble beach was our thing today.

-So we did like Queenstown locals, we sat on the beach on an ice-cold day, at a time when every night the temperature was below zero…
+So we did like Queenstown locals, we sat on the beach on an ice-cold day, at a time when the night temperature was below zero, each night…

-If you don’t like having your lunch on the beach there are other options though.
-This small cafe behind the beach playground might also be a good idea.
+If you don’t like having your lunch on the beach, there are other options though.
+This small pavillion behind the beach playground might also be a good idea.
 At least it’s a very pretty place!

-The beach leads to a public park, Queenstown Gardens:
+The beach leads to a public park, the Queenstown Gardens:

-Queenstown Gardens is on a small peninsula.
-The gardens make a forested park and there are good walking paths through it and around the peninsula.
+The Queenstown Gardens are on a small peninsula.
+They make a forested park with good walking paths leading through it and around the peninsula.

-Again I had to sit down and just look.
-I loved these views and I also liked this white and brown sailing-boat in Queenstown bay.
+Again I had to sit down and just watch.
+I so much loved these views and also this white and brown sailing-boat in the Queenstown bay.

-Queenstown Gardens also have some big sporting greens and a rose garden.
-But these frisbee golf players don’t want to play on the lawns, they prefer playing in the forest.
+The Queenstown Gardens also have some big sporting greens and a rose garden.
+But these frisbee golf players don’t want to play on any lawns but rather in the forest.

-Views from Queenstown Gardens were great in all directions, to the Lake Wakatipu side as well.
-The lake side is more open and you can see the next peninsula Kelvin Heights and snow-capped mountains.
+Views from the gardens were fantastic in all directions, to the city and to the Lake Wakatipu side as well.
+The lake side is more open and you can well see the next peninsula Kelvin Heights.
+And many snow-capped mountains.

-Time to get back to our campervan and continue our road trip through New Zealand.
-The next thing to do is to make a couple of short trips from Queenstown, to Arrowtown and along Lake Wakatipu shores.
+Then it was time to get back to our campervan and continue our road trip through New Zealand.
+Yet the next thing to was taking a couple of short trips out from Queenstown, to Arrowtown and along Lake Wakatipu shores.

-You can read about our day trips from Queenstown in my post Queenstown Day Trips by Car.
+You can read about our day trips from Queenstown in the post Queenstown Day Trips by Car: Arrowtown & Wakatipu.

-And for more informaion on Queenstown this is the official website of Queenstown New Zealand.
+And for more information on Queenstown and the activities offered, check out the official website of Queenstown New Zealand.

 More on New Zealand Travel